angus6291/COMP2113-Project/README.md

 Disclaimer: The details are subject to change.
 We don't know whether the procedures to realize the idea are simple or not.

+# Code Requirements
 How it satisfies the code requirements

 Code requirement 1: Generation of random game sets or events

+When the player entered the game, they have to guess the correct number generated

 Code requirement 2: Data structures for storing game status

+We will ultilise vector for storing the number to be guessed for each box in the grid boxes, which will be refreshed every play.
+Meanwhile we will set up another vector for storing the output (bingo board) for sotring the "0" and "X", which a further function would be used to evaluate after the completion of all boxes, whether there are 3 (for 3x3) or 4 (for 4x4) consecutive "0" vertically, horizontally or diagonally, if TRUE, then will output "YOU WIN!!!", else output "YOU LOSS, pls retry :("

 Code requirement 3: Dynamic memory management

+for checking whether the user input is the same with the corresponding "Number_to_be_guessed"

 Code requirement 4: File input/output (e.g. for loading/saving game status)

 After the player has successfully or unsucessfully guessed a number, the number will be changed to a "O" or "X" on the bingo board.
-When the player presses "S" to save the status, the data of the current game progress will be saved in a file.
+If the player presses "S" to save the status, the data of the current game progress will be saved in a file.

 If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded.

 Code requirement 5: Program codes in multiple files

 The main program will call functions of multiple files (in the form of header files), such as file(s) for the 'guessing the random number' game and file(s) for the 'bingo' game.
 Program files apart from the main program file, if needed, will call other header files in.

-# Code Requirements
-1. Generation of random game sets or events:
-2. Data structures for storing game status:
-3. Dynamic memory management:
-4. File input/output (e.g., for loading/saving game status):
-5. Program codes in multiple files: